top of page

 Wednesday afternoon, 5th July 2023

 The growing popularity and interest in botanical products on a global scale has led to an increased focus on appropriate safety evaluation of these complex materials.
 These include aspects related to the characterization and identification of the material, challenges within the regulatory space, and the approaches and methods that can be effectively used to evaluate safety.
-Various tools, including new approach methodologies (NAMs) that can help screen for potential toxicity, are being explored and adapted for botanicals.
+Various tools, including new approach methodologies (NAMs) that can help screen

 In addition, strategies are being developed to connect the scientific advances in analytical chemistry, substance characterization, toxicology, pharmacognosy, and regulatory science, with the aim of improving overall botanical safety.
 This session will highlight recent and ongoing developments and challenges related to safety evaluation of botanicals, including updates from the Botanical Safety Consortium.